At a Glance

 Georgia has over 1.1 million small businesses employing 1.8 million people.
 The state's economy tops $882 billion, ranking 8th nationally, and it has been named the No. 1 state for business climate by Site Selection for ten consecutive years.
 Over 41,000 new business establishments opened in the state last year alone.

-That growth creates competition for every customer interaction.
+That growth creates fierce competition for every customer interaction.
 A logistics broker in Atlanta can't answer calls while managing a shipment through the Port of Savannah.
 A dentist in Marietta can't pause a procedure to take a booking.
 A film production coordinator in Fayette County can't step off set to schedule a vendor.
 A landscaper in Augusta can't pull off a mower to discuss an estimate.
-These aren't hypothetical problems.
-They're daily realities for businesses operating in a state that moves at the pace Georgia moves.
+These aren't hypothetical situations.
+They're daily realities for businesses operating at the pace Georgia demands.

 An answering service turns every missed call into a handled call.
-But the right choice depends on the specific demands of Georgia's economy.
+But the right choice depends on the specific demands of Georgia's economy and where in the state you operate.

 What Makes Georgia's Business Environment Distinct